The other day I was searching the internet for something about the Newfoundland breed.

 A Newfoundland Doesn’t Need Exercise

-While a Newfoundland isn’t a dog that’s going to be running marathons, they still need daily exercise to stay in shape.
+While a Newfoundland isn’t a dog that’s going to be running marathons, they still need daily physical and mental exercise to stay in shape.

 Many Newfoundlands could nap the day away on the couch if they were allowed but a non-active Newfoundland will become an overweight Newfoundland which will lead to many health problems and joint issues down the road.